Skip to main content

 What the IRS looks at: Market data.
 What would you have to pay someone with your skills to do your job in your geographic area?
 This is the heart of any reasonable compensation analysis.

 How to document it: Cite specific data sources.
-The Bureau of Labor Statistics Occupational Employment and Wage Statistics (OES) program is the gold standard.
-It's publicly available, it's what the IRS uses in its own analyses, and it covers 800+ occupations across 400+ metro areas.
-Your documentation should make the occupation codes, geographic area, data year, and experience-level adjustments traceable so an IRS examiner can follow the path from your duties to your salary number.
+The Bureau of Labor Statistics Occupational Employment and Wage Statistics (OEWS) program is the gold standard.
+It's publicly available, it's the kind of government wage data IRS experts reach for (the McAlary court's salary was built on state OEWS broker wages), and the program publishes annual estimates for roughly 800 occupations across about 530 metropolitan and nonmetropolitan areas.
+The most recent release is the May 2025 data set, published in 2026.
+Your documentation should make the occupation codes, geographic area, data year, and experience-level (percentile) adjustments traceable so an IRS examiner can follow the path from your duties to your salary number.

 8. Compensation agreements